scmacdon/AWSTracker/Notifications/Readme.md

 ## Create a serverless workflow by using Step functions

-o define a workflow that sends notifications over multiple channels by using AWS Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
+To define a workflow that sends notifications over multiple channels by using AWS Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
 An Amazon States Language document describes each step.
-After you define the document, Step functions provides a visual representation of the workflow.
-The following figure shows the Amazon States Language document and the visual representation of the workflow.
+After you define the document, AWS Step Functions provides a visual representation of the workflow.
+The following figure shows a visual representation of the workflow.

 ![AWS Tracking Application](images/workflowmodelA.png)

 Workflows can pass data between steps.
+For example, the **Determine the missing students** step queries the **students** table, dynamically create XML that specifies all of the absentstudents based on the date, and passes the XML to the **Send All Notifications** step.

-For example, the **Open Case** step processes a case ID value (passed to the workflow) and passes that value to the **Assign Case** step.
-Later in this tutorial, you'll create application logic in the Lambda function to read and process the data values.
+**Note**: Later in this tutorial, you'll create application logic in the Lambda function to read and process the data values.

 #### To create a workflow